July 24th, 2020 | Mum, Dad, I'm a YouTuber!

 I currently live a peaceful life in a relatively small town somewhere in the East of the Netherlands.
 I developed a career orientation course for PhDs that I use to cast in Amsterdam once a month (or at least, I do it whenever the corona is not around) I teach courses online, I write books, and I occasionally jump on the train to meet with friends and with potential collaborators or subcontractors.
 Or, I jump on the train to attend some interesting meetups and conferences around the country.

-I have a huge garden (well, huge according to Dutch standards to be real.) the supermarket is just behind the corner, and a huge, beautiful park is situated just a few minutes of walk from my house.
+I have a huge garden (well, huge according to Dutch standards to be real.) the supermarket is just behind the corner, and a huge, beautiful park is situated just a few minutes’ walks from my house.
 And, I use to spend Sunday middays chilling in the nearby spa.
-I have a habitat that I enjoy—my safe harbor, my circle(s) of friends, my peace of mind.
-And, personally, I don’t need any extra attention.
+I have a habitat that I enjoy—my safe harbour, my circle(s) of friends, and my peace of mind.
+And, I don’t need any extra attention.
 There is nothing that could ever let me change this lifestyle unless some global catastrophe or a pandemic happens.
 Oh, wait…

 When The Pandemic Comes…

 Also, all my efforts to do a good job as a content creator and a teacher were not enough; there is such a wild amount of online courses and webinars that—even if you offer a really good quality—you won’t get noticed.
-Today, to reach out to a wider audience, it’s also necessary to produce some free and openly available content on a regular basis.
+Today, to reach out to a wider audience, it’s also necessary to produce some free and openly available content regularly.

-Thus, I first thought of organizing some open webinars that anyone could join—webinars in which I could talk with PhD graduates who have developed interesting careers in industry.
+Thus, I first thought of organizing some open webinars that anyone could join—webinars in which I could talk with PhD graduates who have developed interesting careers in the industry.
 I thought that this might be a good idea for a few reasons.
-Firstly, there are so many people out there with interesting stories behind!
+Firstly, there are so many people out there with interesting stories behind them!
 Every new person is like a new book to read.